A well-built gate will last for years and can make a fence more attractive.

 Another option is to snap a chalk line (or draw a line with a straight edge) and align the hinges accordingly.
 The gate will swing if the hinges are aligned, but if the pivot points aren't plumb, the gate will likely swing open or closed when you let go of it.

-If you want more details on building fences and gates, read the The Gate That Keeps On Swinging and Wood Fences.
+If you want more details on building fences and gates, read the How to Build a Wood Gate and Design and Build a Wood Fence.